 Thursday, February 13, 2025

-Chief Design Officer Chris Benjamin (Photo Credit: Scout Motors)
+Chief Design Officer Chris Benjamin is posing with one of the vehicles his team created.
+(Photo Credit: Scout Motors)

 Chris Benjamin, a native New Yorker, has joined an exclusive club, becoming one of a handful of Black automotive designers in the world to head a design studio.